Ridge Racer 2 (2006 video game): Nitrous

 Notable also is the "nitrous boost" system from the previous game, which works in the same manner as before.
 The player has a Nitrous Gauge made up of three nitrous tanks, which at the start of a race are either completely depleted or only partially full.
 As the player drifts through the corners (especially at very high slip angles) during the race, their nitrous gauge fills up.
 When the player fills up one of the three nitrous tanks, it can be activated to achieve a temporary speed boost.
 The nitrous tanks cannot be recharged while any tank is in use though, but the residual speed increase when the nitrous boost expires can be used just before entering corners to recharge the player's nitrous tanks at a faster rate than normal.

-Music
+Soundtrack

 All the music tracks from the previous game are also included in this game.
 In addition, there were some changes in the discs track lists, including new additions Remix Disc 2 and Classic Disc 3.

 King Records released a music album of the game called Ridge Racers 2: Direct Audio (titled as RIDGE RACERS 2: DIRECT AUDIO).
 It was released in Japan in October 2006.
 The track list is below, and all these tracks are new to Ridge Racer 2.